fable-compiler/Fable.Jupyter/README.md

 ## F# Program

 The kernel works by maintaining an F# program `Fable.fs` behind the scenes.
-This program lives in the `src` folder.
+This program lives in a `tmp` folder.

 Sometimes the generated F# program might become invalid because of the submitted code fragments (this happens with a Python notebook as well).